pluskid/Mocha.jl/docs/user-guide/initializer.rst

    ..
 [BengioGlorot2010] Y. Bengio and X. Glorot, *Understanding the
       difficulty of training deep feedforward neural networks*, in Proceedings of AISTATS 2010, pp. 249-256.

+.. class:: GaussianInitializer

+   Initialize each element in the parameter blob as independent and identically distributed Gaussian random variables.

+   .. attribute:: mean

+      Default 0.

+   .. attribute:: std

+      Default 1.